 Additionally, some miliary opacities are very dense, narrowing the differential - see multiple...

-Miliary sarcoidosis is a rare thoracic manifesation of sarcoidosis where there a numerous miliary like nodule scattered throughout the lungs.
-It is thought to represent less than1% of cases.
+Miliary sarcoidosis is a rare thoracic manifesation of sarcoidosis where there are numerous miliary-like nodules scattered throughout the lungs.
+It is thought to represent less than 1% of cases.

 Miliary tuberculosis is an uncommon pulmonary manifestation of tuberculosis.
 It represents haematogeneous dissemination of uncontrolled tuberculous infection and carries a relatively poor prognosis.

 It is seen both in primary and post-primary tuberculosis and may be associated with tuberculous ...

 Minimal aortic injuries are traumatic aortic lesions that usually involve the intima and are recognised more frequently due to the use of high-resolution imaging.

 Minimal aortic injuries account for 10-28% of all blunt traumatic aortic injuries 1,6,7.
 The proportion of this type o...

 Minimally invasive adenocarcinoma of the lung is a relatively new category in the classification for adenocarcinoma of the lung.
 Lesions that fall into this category refer to small solitary adenocarcinomas < 3 cm with either pure lepidic growth or predominant lepidic growth with ≤ 5 mm of stroma...